chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing Samples

 My writing samples include current HP/Poly samples and older HPE samples.
-While my current work involves a lot of digging, testing, and implementing, I'm not necessarily writing about complex subjects.
+While my current work involves a lot of research, testing, and implementation, I'm not necessarily writing about complex subjects.
 I'd say that the main goal is to provide accurate information to ensure customers are connecting, configuring, and deploying their systems correctly.

-Poly documentation tends to be short and to the point with the style guide dictating that all documentation is task-based.
+Poly documentation style guide dictates that all documentation is task-based.
 There are few in-depth explanations of technologies or functionality.
-This is something I'm currently working on changing with the Poly Studio G62 Integrator Reference Guide.

-At both Poly and HPE, I worked on additional internal projects and served on work streams.
-I included some of these projects in [Projects](projects.md).
+For HPE, I worked on more complicated documentation for the HPE Synergy, Hyper Converged, and ConvergeSystems products.

 ## HP | Poly

-At Poly, I work on new and sustaining products writing release notes, administrator guides, user guides, API guides, and other compliance-driven documentation.
+At Poly, I work on new and sustaining products.
+Documentation includes release notes, administrator guides, user guides, API guides, and other compliance-driven documentation.
+In addition, I work with the product services readiness and marketing team to assist with and review training materials and instructional videos.
-While I work on documentation, a large part of my role is leading the team and the overall video documentation strategy.

 In addition to working on VideoOS documentation, I provide feedback on UI designs, review UI strings, and participate in beta software trials with Poly equipment.